robert1948/localstorm/cloudflare-workers/README.md

 1. **Create/Access Cloudflare Worker:**
    - Go to Cloudflare Dashboard → Workers & Pages
-   - Create a new worker or edit existing one
+   - Edit existing `capecontrol-api-zeonita` worker or create new one
-   - Copy the code from `corrected-worker.js`
+   - Copy the code from `landing-page-worker.js` (RECOMMENDED)
+   - Alternative: Use `corrected-worker.js` for full features

 2. **Set up Routes:**
    - Domain: `cape-control.com/*` → worker-name